Limine-Bootloader/Limine/CONFIG.md

 It is thus imperative that the intended config file is placed in a location that will not be shadowed by another candidate config file.

+## Split config files

+Limine allows loading multiple additional config file snippets from a directory named `limine.d/`.
+All files in that directory will be appended to `limine.conf`, sorted by their file name in ascending order.
+`limine.d/` has to be located in the same directory as `limine.conf`.

 ## Structure of the config file

 The Limine configuration file is comprised of *menu entries* and *options*.